elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> String, number, and default conversions.</div><br />
   <div><strong>Technical Response:</strong> The three variants of type conversion include string, number, and default conversions.
 String conversion can happen explicitly when an object expects a string, and mathematical operations use explicit number conversion on primitives.
-In rare circumstances where the operator is unclear what type to anticipate, the default gets used.<br /><br />
+In rare circumstances where the operator is unclear about what type to anticipate, the default gets used.<br /><br />
   </div>
   </div>
 </details>